Ringa Tohu Papa

 What are the chances of getting a job?

-Although roadmarker is a relatively small occupation, chances of getting a job at entry level are good because:
+Although roadmarker is a relatively small occupation, chances of getting a job as an entry-level roadmarker assistant doing traffic control are good because:

-- turnover is high as the work is demanding and dangerous, especially on open road and motorways
+- turnover of roadmarker assistants is high as the work is demanding and dangerous, especially on open road and motorways

 - maintenance and resealing of existing roads means constant demand for roads to be remarked